d3/d3-transition/README.md

 Transitions start automatically after the given delay.
 Note, however, that even a zero-delay transition starts asynchronously after one tick (~17ms); this delay gives you time to configure the transition before it starts.
 Transitions have a default [duration](#transition_duration) of 250ms.

-If another transition is active on a given element, a new zero-delay transition will **not** immediately (synchronously) interrupt the active transition: the old transition does not get pre-empted until the new transition starts, so the old transition is given a final tick.
-(Within a tick, active transitions are invoked in the order they were scheduled.)
-Thus, the old transition may overwrite attribute or style values that were set synchronously when the new transition was created.
-Use [*selection*.interrupt](#selection_interrupt) to interrupt any active transition and prevent it from receiving its final tick.

-For more on transitions, see [Working with Transitions](http://bost.ocks.org/mike/transition/).

 <a name="transition_delay" href="#transition_delay">#</a> <i>transition</i>.<b>delay</b>([<i>value</i>])

 …